Lluna4/Jelly/README.md

 ## Dependencies
 I'm really glad that some amazing people created an awesome c++ library for json, without them this project would be impossible \
 And also thank you nlohmann for making [nlohmann/json](https://github.com/nlohmann/json) <3 \
+Thank you Reputeless for making a really simple and good perlin noise lib [Reputeless/PerlinNoise](https://github.com/Reputeless/PerlinNoise) \
 Thank you @mansitoh for the packets at [packets](https://github.com/Mansitoh/Minecraft-DataRegistry-Packet-Generator)